artsandmetaphysics/goodlifeodyssey/_documents/the-master-and-margarita.md

 29. Yeshua intercedes for the master and Margarita and Woland complies
 30. The master and Margarita’s magical departure from Moscow
 31. Whistles on the hills overlooking Moscow
-32. Pilate is relieved at last, and the master and Margarita are given their eternal home
+32. Pilate is relieved at last, and the master and Margarita can rest
 33. (Epilogue) The minor Moscow characters’s endings

 ## Theme: Belief in the Supernatural